mlafeldt/chef-runner/README.md

 5) Run multiple recipes (of mixed type) in order given:

     $ chef-runner recipes/foo.rb bar dogs::baz

+6) Of course, standard Chef syntax is supported as well:

+    $ chef-runner recipe[cats],dogs::bar

 **Note: When defining recipes in a format other than 4), you must be inside a cookbook directory with a `metadata.rb` file for chef-runner to know the